1965 Rolls-Royce Silver Cloud III

 This car gets used regularly and not surprisingly it starts easily at the first turn of the key.
 It immediately settles into that ‘smooth Rolls-Royce idle’.
 On a sunny Brisbane morning the engine warms quickly and you are soon mobile.
 The car drives effortlessly and it is very smooth on the road.
 The gear change from the automatic transmission, the steering and the brakes perform as expected.
 Importantly, everything looks to work on the car.

-The odometer reads 06162 miles, confirmed as 106,162 miles by the current owner and the documentation on file.
+Today the odometer reads 06204 miles, confirmed as 106,204 miles by the current owner and the documentation on file.

-Accompanying this car is a copy of the original build sheets from Rolls-Royce, an original owner’s manual, an original Rolls-Royce Chauffeur guide, as well as a thick file of receipts from 1965 through until 1979 and from 1999 through until today.
+Accompanying this car is a copy of the original build sheets from Rolls-Royce, an original owner’s manual, an original Rolls-Royce Chauffeur guide, a copy of a Rolls-Royce Silver Cloud brochure, some Rolls-Royce Silver Cloud books as well as a thick file of receipts from 1965 through until 1979 and from 1999 through until today.
 There is also a tool kit (almost complete), jack, pump and spare wheel.

 This is a very well known car in the local Rolls-Royce community here in Queensland that is often seen at club events.